monikastrah/431-2020/classes/class01/README.md

 Get here by selecting [Calendar](https://thomaselove.github.io/431/calendar.html) from the main website, and then select today's class ([Class 01: 2020-08-25](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class01)).

-## How do I watch the recording?

-If you are enrolled in the class, the recording of today's class will appear (when available) in the [Zoom folder on Canvas](https://canvas.case.edu)

 ## Today's Materials

 1. We'll start today on [the main page](https://thomaselove.github.io/431/) for the course, and look over: